ParticipioLabs/realities/README.md

 We use various libraries on the back-end to set up our GraphQL API.
 On the front-end, we mainly use [Apollo Client](https://www.apollographql.com/docs/react/) to help us manage fetching and mutating data through the API.

-### Authentication with Auth0
+### Authentication with Keycloak

-We use [Auth0](https://auth0.com/) for Authentication and Authorization.
-When a user signs up or logs in on the front-end, they are taken through a flow where Auth0 creates a [Jason Web Token (JWT)](https://jwt.io/) that is returned to the front-end and stored in the browser's localStorage.
-We've created [rules in Auth0](https://auth0.com/docs/rules/current) that add the user's email and role (whether they are a Reality Admin or a normal user) securely to the JWT.
+We use [Keycloak](https://www.keycloak.org/) for Authentication.
+When a user signs up or logs in on the front-end, they are taken through a flow where Keycloak creates a [Jason Web Token (JWT)](https://jwt.io/) that is returned to the front-end and stored in the browser.
 The front-end sends the JWT to the back-end with every API call in an http header.
-The back-end validates the JWT, fetches the user's email and role from it and can then determine whether the user has permission to do whatever they are trying to do.
+The back-end validates the JWT, fetches the user's id from it and can then determine whether the user has permission to do whatever they are trying to do.

 ## Install and run locally